-Whenever you are in a menu, the VIA Bravo lists your choices for keypad entries to help you make your choice and return to measuring.
+Whenever you are in a menu, the VIA Bravo MRI lists your choices for keypad entries to help you make your choice and return to measuring.

-A table that shows the menu selections can be found in paragraph 9.2.
+A table that shows all of the menu selections can be found in Section 9.2.